Tierion/boltwall/README.md

 ## What is an LSAT

 LSATs are a new authentication scheme first introduced by Lightning Labs CTO Olaoluwa Osuntokun.
-Slides from the origina presentation can be read [here](https://docs.google.com/presentation/d/1QSm8tQs35-ZGf7a7a2pvFlSduH3mzvMgQaf-06Jjaow/edit#slide=id.p)
+Slides from the original presentation can be read [here](https://docs.google.com/presentation/d/1QSm8tQs35-ZGf7a7a2pvFlSduH3mzvMgQaf-06Jjaow/edit#slide=id.p)

 The idea is to create a standardized specification format for dealing with _payment-based_ authentication, in contrast to the username/password (a.k.a.
 "Basic Authentication") and token based (most commonly used in